Energy Audit in 20 Minutes: Find the 5 Drains Cutting 30% of Peak Output for $68K–$96K Operators

 Result: Energy improved from _ to _

-If energy stays below 6/10 for 3 consecutive months despite fixes:
+If energy stays below 6/10 for 3 consecutive months despite fixes: You need a systematic sustainability infrastructure.

 The Founder Fuel System: Complete framework for cutting 5 drains and adding 3 sources to scale to $100K

-$100K Without Burnout : How to switch modes, reclaim energy, and sustain revenue without exhaustion
+$100K Without Burnout: How to switch modes, reclaim energy, and sustain revenue without exhaustion

-The Time Fence : Protect 10 hours weekly for strategic work and prevent operational creep from draining energy
+The Time Fence: Protect 10 hours weekly for strategic work and prevent operational creep from draining energy

-Minutes 1-3: Rate your energy right now (1-10).
-Identify trend.
-List 3-5 activities that GAVE you energy last week.
+Minutes 1–3: Rate your energy right now (1–10).
+Identify the trend.
+List 3–5 activities that GAVE you energy last week.

-Minutes 4-6: List everything that DRAINED energy.
-Be specific.
-Client names, task types, meeting formats, and contexts.
+Minutes 4–6: List everything that DRAINED energy.
+Be specific: client names, task types, meeting formats, and contexts.

 This week: Take action on the top drain.
 Monitor energy daily.